-28. Related parties
+29. Related parties

-The Group and Company is controlled by Liberty Kenya Holdings PIc, incorporated in the Republic of Kenya.
-The parent of Liberty Kenya Holdings PIc is Liberty Holdings Limited incorporated in South Africa.
+The Group and Company is controlled by Liberty Kenya Holdings Plc, incorporated in the Republic of Kenya.
+The parent of Liberty Kenya Holdings Plc is Liberty Holdings Limited incorporated in South Africa.
 The ultimate parent of Liberty Holdings Limited is Standard Bank Group Limited, which is incorporated in South Africa.

-Liberty Kenya Holdings Plc and its subsidiaries is referred to as 'Liberty' or the 'group'; Liberty Kenya Holdings Plc is referred to as the 'company'; Standard Bank Group Limited and its subsidiaries (excluding Liberty) is referred to as 'Stanbic'.
+The Heritage Insurance Company Kenya Limited and its subsidiaries is referred to as 'group'; The Heritage Insurance Company Kenya Limited is referred to as the 'company'; Standard Bank Group Limited and its subsidiaries (excluding Liberty) is referred to as 'Stanbic'.